French marine renewable energy pioneer SABELLA has completed a cable operation connecting a tidal turbine to an onshore grid.

 Ocean energy was barely mentioned during the just-completed COP21 Paris climate talks, but considering that more of the Earth’s surface will be undersea in the coming years, the ocean will likely become a key player in our sustainable energy future.
 With that in mind let’s take a look at a new $21 million ocean energy device called bioWAVE, which has just been deployed off the coast of Australia near Port Fairy, Victoria.

 We want to share the news we're reading with you.
-From the Pacific Northwest to the World, we're interested in what's happening to our environment.
+From the Pacific Northwest and beyond, we're interested in what's happening in our environment.